microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

 ### float properties have been replaced by Float

-As the OData specification madates support for null values for numeric values, any property that previously was implemented using a float primitive type is now using a Float object type:
+As the OData specification mandates support for null values for numeric values, any property that previously was implemented using a float primitive type is now using a Float object type:

 1. Replace any assignment from float to Float and check for null values.